Natural Remedies for Anxiety Disorder: Lifestyle, Diet, and Herbal Support

 Weighted Blanket

-Deep pressure stimulation can help the body shift out of stress mode and into a more relaxed state.
+Deep pressure stimulation from a weighted blanket can help the body shift out of stress mode and into a more relaxed state.
 Many people describe it as feeling “grounded” or secure, especially in the evening.

 Essential Oil Diffuser